Energy Correlators of Spinning Sources: Spinning Correlators in QCD

 This is shown in Fig.~\ref{fig:candbplot_triang}, where we plot the correlators in Eq.~\ref{eq:EEC:bc:QCD} in the allowed space by the positivity, see Fig.~\ref{fig:bdries2pt}.
 Again, this is done in the basis specified by the choice in Eq.~\ref{eq:twopointcanonicalbasis}, see Fig~\ref{fig:twopointcorrdiagram}.
 The line and the points near the ``UV" label in Fig.~\ref{fig:candbplot_triang} correspond to the LO calculation and the simulation in Fig.~\ref{fig:candbplot}.
 In particular, the line near UV is exactly straight specified by the relation $a^{(2,0)} + \frac{3}{2} a^{(2,2)} = -\frac{1}{2}$ at the LO.
 The line near the ``IR" label denotes, instead, the contribution from the $\pi^+\pi^-\gamma$ states, neglecting the effect of the pion mass.
 For finite $\alpha_{em}$, the correlators are continuous from $z=0$ to $z=1$, even if possibly very small, for instance at $z\sim 1/2$ and near threshold, or at $z\ll m_\pi^2/Q^2$.

 In summary, in QCD, when flowing from the UV to the IR, the spinning correlators, keeping track of the angular momentum of the energy fluxes, flow from the ``UV" line to the ``IR" line in Fig.~\ref{fig:candbplot_triang}.
 Perturbations around the ``UV" line are controlled by the strong coupling $\alpha_s$, and are therefore amenable for higher order calculation.
 Perturbations around the ``IR" line come from the three pion and four pion states.
 The three pion state only dominates on the $\omega$ and $\phi$ resonances, so at these energies the line receives a large contribution from the WZW vertex in the other side of the allowed space in the triangle.
-Four pion states are expected to give large deviations with respect the two pion state due to intermediate resonances.
+Four pion states are expected to give large deviations with respect to the two pion state due to intermediate resonances.
+Similar to the results in \cite{Riembau:2025wjc} for the one-point energy correlator, we expect the resulting trajectory as a function of $q^2$ to be a non-monotonic flow and sensitive to resonances and thresholds.

 For completeness, we report the $\mathcal{O}(\alpha_{em})$ contributions to the inclusive and the spinning correlators.
 While the inclusive one is given by \be \ee the spinning ones are given by \be

 \ee The appropriate ratios lead to the spinning functions for the free two pion state at low energies, \be